KolyaHarutyunyan/SudokuUI/README.md

 ## Linting

 We use the `airbnb` [eslint configuration](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb) as our baseline linting setup, with some minor rule modifications (see the `package.json` file).
+Our eslint setup is run as a precommit hook [using](https://medium.com/@bartwijnants/using-prettier-and-husky-to-make-your-commits-save-2960f55cd351) `husky` and `lint-staged`

 ## Testing